The Book of Mormon (musical): West End (2013–present)

 The show suspended production in March 2020 due to the COVID-19 pandemic in the United Kingdom.
 It reopened on 15 November 2021 at the Prince of Wales Theatre, following a performance at West End LIVE in Trafalgar Square on 18 September 2021, with Simpson and Xander still leading.

-On 26th November 2022, Tom Xander left the production with Conner Peirson taking over the role of Elder Cunningham, with his first performance on 29th November 2022.
-Simpson and Peirson currently lead the production.
+On 26 November 2022, Tom Xander left the production with Conner Peirson taking over the role of Elder Cunningham, with his first performance on 29 November 2022.

+Dom Simpson left the production on 26 August 2023 to take up the role of Christian in the London production of Moulin Rouge, and was replaced by Blair Gibson.

+Gibson and Peirson currently lead the production.

 Australia (2017–2020)

 The original Australian production of Book of Mormon opened at Melbourne's Princess Theatre on January 18, 2017, where it broke box-office records before it had even opened, and despite some controversy, won several Helpmann awards.
 The cast starred Ryan Bondy and A.J.
 Holmes as Elder Price and Elder Cunningham, Rowan Witt as Elder McKinley, Zahra Newman as Nabulungi, and Bert Labonté as Mafala.
 This same cast then opened the Sydney season at the Sydney Lyric theatre on February 28, 2018, before the show toured to Brisbane, Adelaide, and Perth in 2019.
 The Show was scheduled to open in Auckland, New Zealand at The Civic from 6 March to 26 April 2020.
 However, due to the impact of COVID-19, all performances from 17 March 2020 were cancelled.